ImanJowkar/Linux/0-general_working/README.md

 ```

-# we have three way to compare files in linux: 1- cmp, 2- diff, 3- sha256sum or other hash function
+# we have three way to compare files in linux: 1-cmp, 2-diff, 3-sha256sum or other hash function

 cmp file1 file2
 echo $? # if return 1, it means not eqal